 Apache 2 Web Server on Fedora 13

 This tutorial explains how to install and configure the Apache web server on Fedora 13.
 All configuration will be done through the terminal; make sure you are logged in as root via SSH.
-If you have not followed the getting started guide, it is recommended that you do so prior to beginning this guide.
+If you have not followed the Setting Up and Securing a Compute Instance guide, it is recommended that you do so prior to beginning this guide.
 Also note that if you’re looking to install a full LAMP stack, you may want to consider using our LAMP guide for Fedora 13.

 Install Apache HTTP Server

 Before beginning the installation process, ensure that you are running a complete and update version of your system.
 Issue the following command:

 Enter the following command to install the Apache HTTP Server: